ladybug-tools/hb-energy-primer/text/components/Annual_Loads.md

 Run Honeybee Rooms through a quick energy simulation to obtain an estimate of annual heating, cooling, lighting, equipment, and service hot water loads.

 Note that the default settings used by this component are only suitable for evaluating annual loads in the case where an error of up to 5% is acceptable.
-Also note that annual loads are not the same as annual energy use or utility costs and, while the "cop" inputs can be used to approximate some effects of real heating + cooling systems, any evaulation of actual energy use, utility costs, or GHG emissions should be done by modeling a detailed HVAC using the "HB Model to OSM" component.
+Also note that annual loads are not the same as annual energy use or utility costs and, while the "cop" inputs can be used to approximate some effects of real heating + cooling systems, any evaluation of actual energy use, utility costs, or GHG emissions should be done by modeling a detailed HVAC using the "HB Model to OSM" component.